 The term “alcoholism” is often used to describe alcohol use disorder, also known as AUD.
 AUD is a medical condition characterized by an impaired ability to stop or control unhealthy alcohol use despite adverse consequences.
 Brain changes resulting from long-term alcohol use or misuse perpetuate AUDs.
-However, there are many effective evidence-based treatment approaches to help a person recover from an AUD
+However, there are many effective evidence-based treatment approaches to help a person recover from alcohol and other substance abuse disorders.

 Signs and Symptoms of Alcohol Use Disorder

-- Using alcohol more frequently or in higher amounts than intended.
+- Drinking more frequently or in higher amounts than intended.

-- Being unable to stop drinking or control alcohol intake despite attempts.
+- Being unable to stop drinking despite attempts.

-- Spending significant amounts of time getting, drinking, and recovering from the effects of alcohol.
+- Spending significant amounts of time getting, drinking, and recovering from the effects of alcohol addiction.

 - Experiencing strong urges to drink (also known as cravings).

 - Failing to fulfill obligations at work, home, or school due to recurrent alcohol use.

 - Continuing to drink even after experiencing social or relationship problems that are caused or worsened by alcohol use.

 - Giving up or reducing the amount of time spent at work or school or on social and recreational activities that a person once enjoyed due to alcohol use.